klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 The first regular PCs with more than one core appeared already in 2006, and nowadays 4 cores or more are common in even laptops and the cheapest smartphones.

-In PCs single thread performance still improves over every generation but at the expense of steeply rising power consumption.
+In PCs single thread performance still improves with every generation but at the expense of steeply rising power consumption.
 In servers and supercomputers the single thread performance has been stagnating for several years already as they are more optimised for performance per Watt.
 Even though every new generation of core claims to do more work per clock cycle (better instruction level parallelism),